skoczen/will/README.md

 In your config.py file you'll find an ACL section.
 The birthday and phone number commands are limited to people in the staff, and pastors groups.
 The set list command is not restricted.
+Add the slack handles to this acl list.
+You can add any other acl groups you'd like.
 ```
 # Access Control: Specify groups of users to be used in the acl=["admins","ceos"] parameter
 # in respond_to and hear actions.